pepk0/EmailCleaner/README.md

 All emails from them are automatically selected.

 **Option selection dropdown**
-This is used to select options for the mail those include:
+This is used to select an options from an option list that includes the following:

 - Scan Inbox - the first and only option, when opening the app, after scanning the inbox, more option will appear.